fenhl/ootrstats/README.md

 This subcommand requires workers to have access to [`perf`](https://perf.wiki.kernel.org/), which is only available for Linux.
 Workers running on Windows will attempt to use [WSL](https://learn.microsoft.com/windows/wsl/about).
 To install `perf` on an Ubuntu or Debian distro running inside WSL, run `apt-get install linux-tools-generic` and copy/symlink `/usr/lib/linux-tools/*-generic/perf` into your `PATH`.

 Results will be displayed on stdout.

+### `midos-house`

+Collects statistics about the chest appearances in Mido's house, and saves them as a JSON file to the given path (a required positional argument).
+Used for generating the [midos.house](https://github.com/midoshouse/midos.house) logo.